proxykitten/students-manager/README.md

 This will build and run both backend and frontend containers together, handling networking and dependencies automatically.

-**Note: If localhost does not work, try to change backend url inside docker-compose.yml it to your backend ip or url.**
+**Note: If frontend failed to make connections to backend using localhost, try to change the backend url inside docker-compose.yml from localhost to ip or other endpoint.**